joshland/wgmesh/README.md

 ## Wireguard Mesh Tool

-This is a small project designed to experiment with distribution and maintenance of Wireguard Meshes for private networks using Protocol Routing
+This is a small project designed to experiment with distribution and maintenance of Wireguard Meshes for private networks using Protocol Routing.

+Of necessity, the Routing Daemons are running against the wireguard interfaces.

+If there are local Routing Requirements, they are beyond the scope of this mesh development.
+This is intended to produce a routing mesh - care and feeding of the mesh is your responsibility.

 ## Requirements